This post is for those traveling solo to New York City with recommendations for what to do on your solo trip to the Big

-You probably have a budget and a particular taste in hotel atmosphere.
+You probably have a budget and a particular taste in the hotel atmosphere.

 By all means, look into any hotels that interest you.
 Still, there are some considerations when choosing a hotel.

 Narrow down your choices by finding a neighborhood that is safe and lively.

 The more people around, the better you will feel coming back to your hotel late at night.